 Experiential and action learning opportunities were provided on various topics including the importance of strategic planning; leading transformational change; developing systems thinking skills; effective feedback; managing culture; developing a strategic mindset; the leader’s role and dealing with the emotional side of change including resistance.
 Senior leaders acted as coaches and mentors with the directors.
 Similar programs were cascaded down through each management group.

 Follow up group coaching sessions were offered to address common themes around execution.

-- Greater clarity and understanding of organization’s strategic directions reported by leadership.
+- Greater clarity and understanding of the organization’s strategic directions reported by leadership.

-- Opportunities to network and converse with senior leaders in organization and learn from their experiences.
+- Opportunities to network and converse with senior leaders in the organization and learn from their experiences.

-- Significantly increased ability to communicate and implement organization’s strategic priorities.
+- Significantly increased the ability to communicate and implement the organization’s strategic priorities.

-- Ability for senior leaders to engage with leaders throughout the organization to better understand their challenges in executing and implementing strategy.
+- The ability of senior leaders to engage with leaders throughout the organization to better understand their challenges in executing and implementing strategy.

-- Systems assessment which revealed strengths of leadership team to be in strategic thinking and execution and opportunities for relationship building and influencing.
+- Systems assessment revealed the strengths of the leadership team to be in strategic thinking and execution and opportunities for relationship building and influencing.